Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 Keeping translations for the component in the same file as template and js code is really convenient.

 #### Tooling
-Being the most used Vue.js internationalization library it has heap of usefull packages and extensions.
+Being the most used Vue.js internationalization library it has a heap of useful packages and extensions.

 ### vue-i18n issues: